yewstack/yew/yewtil/README.md

  instead of handling messages in `Component::update()`.

 This crate also has feature flags which will enable the following **experimental** features:
-* `Lrc` smart pointer - an Rc-like pointer implemented on top of a linked list.
-Allows for novel state update mechanics and traversal over linked shared pointers. <sup><sub>(This needs to be fuzz tested to make sure it doesn't leak.)</sub></sup>
+* `Lrc` smart pointer - an Rc-like pointer implemented on top of a linked list which allows for novel state update mechanics and traversal over linked shared pointers. <sup><sub>(This needs to be fuzz tested to make sure it doesn't leak.)</sub></sup>
-* This crate used to contain a domain specific language which made it possible to create components without use of the `html!` macro, but this has now been moved into a different crate (`yew-dsl`).

 These experimental features are either not sufficiently vetted and may change significantly or be removed.